newprogrammer1/ProjectOrange-VersionJS-iOS/README.md

 # ProjectOrange
-A Project for our game to publish on the Apps Store
+A Project for our game to publish on the App Store

 [![forthebadge](http://forthebadge.com/badges/built-with-love.svg)](http://forthebadge.com)